farhanitrate9006/CSE-472/README.md

-# CSE-472
+# Pneumothorax-Detection
-Assignments of Machine Learning Sessional in 4-2
+Machine Learning Project in 4-2